 Research degree students should have a copy of the progress requirements which were the basis of the faculty decision to terminate their enrolment or other academic progress review outcome.

 If the CAPC has suspended or terminated your enrolment, you will remain admitted into your course but not actively enrolled in subjects.
 You will only be able to enrol in subjects should your appeal be upheld and the suspension or termination overturned.
 Should you wish to attend some classes you will need to seek permission from the relevant faculty.
 Once the time to lodge your notice of appeal with the Academic Secretary (within 20 University business days of the original decision) expires, you will be suspended or terminated from your course if you have not lodged an appeal.

 Grievance and Complaint Appeals

-Students may appeal a decision arising from the University’s Student Complaints and Grievances Policy and process where they are unsatisfied with the outcome of that process.
+Students may appeal a decision arising from the University’s Student Complaints and Grievances Policy.

 To submit a Complaint or Grievance complete the Student Complaints and Grievances web form.